Historians: Read Asset Metadata

 - Account for change cadence: Determine how often asset metadata changes and configure an appropriate Cache Interval so updates are reflected efficiently.

-- Choose a pattern: Run on a schedule, poll at a frequence, or invoke the pipelike externally.
+- Choose a pattern: Run on a schedule, poll at a frequency, or invoke the pipeline externally.
 Asset metadata typically changes infrequently, so processing can be less frequent than value stream.

 - Changes to asset metadata: This may update existing records in the destination system rather than creating new records.